ibm-cloud-docs/solution-tutorials/vpc-bm-vmware-bms.md

 In IBM Cloud™ VPC, you can create two types of network interfaces on a bare metal server: PCI (peripheral component interconnect) and VLAN (virtual LAN) interface.

 The PCI interface is a physical network interface.
 By default, each bare metal server is attached with one PCI network interface as the server's primary network interface.
 You can create up to 8 PCI interfaces on a bare metal server.
-In this example, the single PCI interface is used as a vSphere vSphere Standard and/or Distributed Switch uplink.
-In is important to understand, that all network interfaces on the bare metal server are backed by 2 physical ports that are connected redundantly to the TORs (top-of-rack) switch.
+In this example, the single PCI interface is used as a vSphere Standard and/or Distributed Switch uplink.
+It is important to understand, that all network interfaces on the bare metal server are backed by 2 physical ports that are connected redundantly to the TORs (top-of-rack) switch.
 IBM manages the aggregation, so you do not need to create multiple PCI interfaces for redundancy reasons.
 Read more about [network interfaces of Bare Metal Servers for VPC with VMware vSphere](https://{DomainName}/docs/vpc?topic=vpc-bare-metal-servers-network#bm-vmware-nic-mapping).

 The VLAN interface is a virtual network interface that is associated with a PCI interface via the VLAN ID.
 The VLAN interface automatically tags traffic that is routed through it with the VLAN ID.
 Inbound traffic tagged with a VLAN ID is directed to the appropriate VLAN interface, which is always associated with a VPC subnet.
 Note that VLAN interfaces have only local significance inside the bare metal server, VLAN ID is not visible in the VPC subnet, but to be able to communicate with a VPC subnet you must use the correct VLAN ID and the IP address of the provisioned VLAN interface.
 In addition, PCI interface needs to have an allowed VLAN list of [e.g. 100, 200, 300, 400] to allow network interfaces attached to vSphere Switches with the listed VLAN ID tags to communicate with VPC.